Admiral Makarov National University of Shipbuilding: History

 In 1946, the MSI was accredited for postgraduate study in marine engineering and steam and internal combustion engine design.
 Links were made with other institutes of science.
 In 1949, the MSI was renamed Admiral Makarov MSI for Stepan Makarov, a native of Mykolaiv, a naval admiral, and a marine engineer.
 By 1955, over eighty percent of the teachers at the Admiral Marakov MSI were involved in research.

-18 September 1970 marked the 50th anniversary of the school and by decree of the Presidium of the Supreme Soviet of the USSR, the school was awarded the Order of the Red Banner for merit in preparation of engineering workers and for its achievements in the development of scientists.
+18 September 1970 marked the 50th anniversary of the school and by decree of the Presidium of the Supreme Soviet of the USSR, the school was awarded the Order of the Red Banner of Labour for merit in preparation of engineering workers and for its achievements in the development of scientists.
 On 17 May 1971, a new building was opened and work was begun on the construction of a thirteen-story hostel that would house 1295 students.
 In 1971, 50 economists of engineering graduated.

 In 1994, by the decision of the Cabinet of Ministers of Ukraine, the Admiral Makarov National Shipbuilding University received the highest level of accreditation, (level four), which gave it the status of a university and it adopted the new name, Ukrainian State Maritime Technical University.

 On 15 July and 10 October 2022, the building of the university was partially ruined by Russian missile attacks during the Battle of Mykolaiv.